MttArmstrong/testing-lesson/_episodes/05-refactor-for-testing.md

 {: .challenge}
 > ### Fix the code
 > Work on the source code for `rects_overlap` until all the code passes.
-> Hint: try `pytest --pdb test_overlap.py` which launched pdb at the site of the
+> Hint: try `pytest --pdb test_overlap.py` which launches pdb at the site of the
 > first assertion error.
 >> ## Solution
 >> Only one set of rectangles is failing and it's on the first rotation.
 That